onflow/cadence/docs/language/control-flow.md

 ```

 To iterate over a dictionary's entries (keys and values),
-use a for-in loop over the dictionaries keys and get the value for each key:
+use a for-in loop over the dictionary's keys and get the value for each key:

 ```cadence
 let dictionary = {"one": 1, "two": 2}